|

 Optional: Photo quality printer and photo paper, if you want to print your

-layouts (see our tutorial on printing layouts for more information)
+layouts at home (see our tutorial on

 Three Digital Collage Methods